 As chamber musician, Arnstein has performed at Sommerfest concerts and a chamber music series the Orchestra held at Walker Art Center, playing works by Mozart, Dvořák, Beethoven, Brahms, Barber, Revueltas and others.

 Arnstein is active as an educator.
 Over the years, she has participated in the Minnesota Orchestra’s Adopt-a-School program, and through chamber performances she has represented the Orchestra in schools in Worthington, Perham and Fargo.
 She currently coaches violins in sectionals for all levels of the Minnesota Youth Symphonies and Greater Twin Cities Youth Symphonies.
 She also composes and arranges solo violin and chamber works for students.
-In addition, her commitment to education extends to working as a volunteer string teacher for underserved elementary students at Nellie Stone Johnson School in North Minneapolis, and to serving as a literacy tutor at her neighborhood school in Plymouth.
+In addition, her commitment to education extends to working with underserved string students in North Minneapolis.

 A native of Fargo, North Dakota, Arnstein holds degrees from the University of Illinois and the University of Wisconsin.
-She studied privately in London with Yfrah Neaman, as well as with Paul Rolland, Eduard Melkus, Norman Paulu and Isabelle Thompson.
+She has studied with Paul Rolland, Eduard Melkus, Norman Paulu and Isabelle Thompson, and taken private lessons in London with Yfrah Neaman.